OliverSuik/SafeSpace/README.md

 ## SafeSpace

-#### Example:

-TweetWorld

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An application that allows students to book seats in classrooms during the COVID-19 pandemic and helps lecturers keep track of attendace and possible virus exposures.

 ## Project Status
-(only necessary if incomplete)

-#### Example:

 This project is currently in development.
 All the views, functionalities, authentication and authorization have been implemented.
 Deployment using MS Azure and testing is the next step.